- Written by: Balfolk Oxford

 Welcome to Balfolk Oxford

 Balfolk is all sorts of modern and traditional dances to the magical folk music of continental Europe – it’s big in France, Belgium, the Netherlands, Italy and Portugal and we’re really excited to have a growing Balfolk scene here in Oxford too.
+We're on Folk in Oxford but also have an active Facebook group at https://www.facebook.com/groups/balfolkoxford.

 More on Balfolk...

 Balfolk is folky and graceful and there’s loads of variety.
 Super soulful mazurkas are danced in couples and can be lovely and melty and slow; the waltz and schottische might be brighter and more lively; the bourrees are danced opposite your partner; and the chappelloise brings the whole room together.
 The steps are happily simple meaning there’re lots of chances to riff off the basics and be as expressive as you feel.
 Often a Balfolk event might begin or end with an anter-dro, where all the dancers link arms and move very softly – it’s meditative and almost trance-like.
 Like lots of folk traditions, the musicians - accordion, fiddle, clarinet, hurdy-gurdy, anything really - are often right in the mix with the dancers.
-Here is a taste of some softer Balfolk and something faster.
+Here is a taste of some softer Balfolk and here's another perspective.

 Old traditions and new styles